-As a general rule of thumb, go for a carry-on no larger than 45 inches, which includes length plus width plus height.
+As a general rule of thumb, go for a carry-on no larger than 22” x 14” x 9” inches.
 This is the standard size allowed in most major airlines.

 The overall weight of your packed backpack should not exceed 20 pounds and it should ideally have a non-rigid frame.
 If you’re flying via a small airline in a foreign country, you may even have to pay extra fees if you exceed their weight restrictions.

 Even if heavier bags are allowed in an airline, you still have to carry it around, don’t you?

 Pick a bright-colored backpack with extra pouches and pockets

 Choose a bag with a bright color to make it easy to spot in the luggage carousel (Just in case you exceed your weight limit and have to check it in!).